-As a charity, The Naturist Foundation doesn’t itself have ‘members’.
+As a CIO, The Naturist Foundation doesn’t itself have ‘members’.
 Those who register for the all-the-year-round enjoyment of our facilities are contributors to the cost and maintenance and improvement of our facilities.

-There are currently four sun societies to which each contributor is aligned on registration depending on their home location; they are Bromley, Kent, Northern or Southern Sun Society.
-Each Sun Society holds an annual general meeting at which officers are elected, e.g. chairman, treasurer, sports representative and social representative.
+There are currently four sun societies, to which each contributor is assigned on registration depending on their home location; they are the Bromley, Kent, Northern or Southern Sun Societies.
+Each Sun Society holds an annual general meeting at which officers are elected, e.g. a chairman, treasurer, and secretary; in addition, a sports representative and social representative are elected.
 Everyone is most welcome to attend their sun society meeting and advance notice of date and time will be advised.